gtournie/babel-plugin-transform-jsx-abem/README.md

 ### Scopes

 The `block` property creates a scope and should only be used at the top-level of the JSX tag.
-It will be automatically generated if it's inside a class or an arrow function (if the class/function name is prefixed by a A, O or M, then it'll add the prefix 'a-', 'o-', or 'm-')
+It will be automatically generated if it's inside a class or a function (if the class/function name is prefixed by a A, O or M, then it'll add the prefix 'a-', 'o-', or 'm-')

 ### Examples